storageos/storageos.github.io/_docs/reference/telemetry.md

 ## Sentry.io

 StorageOS sends crash dumps and information about the StorageOS cluster to [sentry.io] (https://sentry.io).
-This information helps our devleopers monitor and fix crashes.
+This information helps our developers monitor and fix crashes.

 Information is sent to Sentry.io once per day or when a process inside the StorageOS container crashes.
 The once per day report includes the cluster version,